 Your IT admin creates a dedicated Teams service account (like learning@yourcompany.com)

-Connect it to 7taps once
+Connect it to 7taps

 Learners receive messages from a consistent sender (e.g., "Learning Team")